kalliope-project/kalliope/Docs/brain.md

 >**Note:** You need to define it in the settings.yml cf :[Setting](settings.md).

 ## Next: Start Kalliope
-Now you take a look into the [CLI documentation](kalliope_cli.md) to learn how to start kalliope
+Now you take a look into the [CLI documentation](kalliope_cli.md) to learn how to start kalliope.